bristolresearchsoc/bristolresearchsoc.github.io/_posts/2018-12-18-Road-to-Research-0.md

 7. Networking over food and drink.

 **Benefits:**
-* \- Increase awareness about the society - Many students didn't know that we existed.
+* \- Increase awareness about the society (many students didn't know that we existed)
 * \- Provide a platform for students with like-minded interests to talk to each other.
 * \- Shared our planned activities.